ltalal/dynamo/README.md

 ```
 uv pip install ai-dynamo[vllm]
 ```

-Run the backend/worker like this:
 ```
 python -m dynamo.vllm --help
 ```

 vLLM attempts to allocate enough KV cache for the full context length at startup.
 If that does not fit in your available memory pass `--context-length <value>`.
 To specify which GPUs to use set environment variable `CUDA_VISIBLE_DEVICES`.

 ## SGLang